deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ### Prerequisites

-- Java 8/9
+- Java 8+
 - Openstack API access
-- git & maven 3.3 (or better) to build bibigrid from sources
+- git & maven 3.3+ to build bibigrid from sources

 ## Build from sources

 - Clone GitHub repository: `git clone https://github.com/BiBiServ/bibigrid.git`
 - Change into project dir: `cd bibigrid`
 - Build Java executable for Openstack `mvn -P openstack clean package`
-- Call `java -jar bibigrid-main/target/bibigrid-openstack-2.0.jar -h` to get help messages and check if executable works
+- Call `java -jar bibigrid-main/target/bibigrid-openstack-<version>.jar -h` to get help messages and check if executable works

 ## Download Binary

-If you don't want to build the client from sources you can use a prebuilt binary ([BiBiGrid Openstack Java executable](http://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid/bibigrid-openstack-2.0.jar))
+If you don't want to build the client from sources you can download a prebuilt binary ([BiBiGrid Openstack Java executable](http://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid)).
+It is recommend to choose the latest one.